 One of PowerSouth’s strengths is a diversified long-term power supply strategy.
-We use a variety of fuels to provide power to our 20 distribution members, and renewables are in the mix.
-Technology is advancing at an amazing rate, and we are committed to expanding our renewable energy resources to provide cost-effective, reliable power to our distribution members.
+PowerSouth uses a variety of fuels to provide power to the 20 distribution members, and renewables are in the mix.
+Technology is advancing at an amazing rate, and PowerSouth is committed to expanding renewable energy resources to provide cost-effective, reliable power to its members.

 In 2008, PowerSouth joined five other generation and transmission cooperatives to support the 150 megawatt Story Country Wind Energy Center.
 The Center, located in Story County, Iowa, went commercial in Fall 2008.